-- (a) Slab-on-ground or suspended concrete slab. - (b) Any supporting posts or columns must comply with the requirements of this table for supporting posts, columns stumps, piers and poles. - (c) Any supporting walls must comply with the requirements of this table for external walls. - (d) Where sheeted or tongue and grooved solid flooring is used, the flooring system must comply with the requirements of this table for flooring systems. - (e) Where spaced timber deck flooring is used- - (i) the gap between the timber deck flooring must be not less than 5 mm; and
+- (a) Any supporting posts or columns must comply with the BAL 19 requirements of this table for supporting posts, column stumps, piers and poles. - (b) Any supporting walls must comply with the BAL 19 requirements of this table for external walls. - (c) Where sheeted or tongued and grooved solid flooring is used, the flooring system must comply with the BAL 19 requirements of this table for flooring systems. - (d) Where spaced timber deck flooring is used, bushfire-resisting timber must be used for the decking material.